andrew-na-git/Score-Embedding-Fast-Diffusion/PLAN.md

 it has a genuine advantage no static-image method can claim: **temporal continuation**.

+**Scope: 2D dynamic video.** The domain is `T x H x W` -- two spatial dimensions plus time -- throughout.
+The FP solve runs on a three-axis grid, but two of those axes are pixel-*value* axes and the third is time; this is 2D imagery in motion, not volumetric or 4D data.
+Dynamic 3D and 4D representations are explicitly out of scope (section 7), and nothing in the paper should be phrased so that a reader infers otherwise.
+The one place the wording matters most is the solver description: "3D operator" in `fp_video` refers to the three grid axes of the linear system, not to three spatial dimensions.

 **Core contribution.** Consecutive video frames have nearly identical FP operators.
-We exploit this twice:
+The mechanism that exploits this is:

-1. **Sequential importance sampling** replaces per-frame density re-estimation.
-Frame `k-1`'s converged density is used as a proposal;
-   particles are advected by the estimated motion field and reweighted, so only the residual (content the warped predecessor cannot explain) needs fresh estimation.
+**Sequential importance sampling with a KL-triggered keyframe rule.** Frame `k-1`'s converged density is used as a proposal; particles are advected by the estimated motion field and reweighted, so only the residual -- content the warped predecessor cannot explain -- needs fresh estimation.
 Temporal coherence holds *by construction*, not via a consistency penalty.
-2. **Cross-frame warm starts.** The FP system matrix depends on the frame only through the score field.
-Reusing the previous frame's Krylov basis and warped log-density collapses the fixed-point iteration count.

-**Adaptive keyframing.** Effective sample size (ESS) of the importance weights degenerates exactly at scene cuts, fast motion, and disocclusions.
-Thresholding ESS gives a principled automatic keyframe detector and a single cost/quality knob -- and a far better ablation axis than the existing `dh` / `N` / `tol` sweeps.
+A KL statistic on the importance weights decides when the proposal has stopped being usable and a full re-estimate is required.

+Measured (`benchmark_keyframe_trigger.py`, 24 frames at 64x64): the incremental
+correction is **7.54x cheaper per frame** than re-estimating (3.3 ms vs 24.5 ms); the KL statistic separates an injected cut from within-shot variation by **2591x** against the worst within-shot frame (33931x on the mean); and it fires **zero** false positives across 23 control frames while detecting the cut exactly.
+ESS, the originally proposed trigger, moves by only 0.871x on the same sequence -- see 8.5.

+**Removed: cross-frame warm starts.** An earlier revision also warm-started each clip's fixed-point iteration from the previous clip's converged score field.
+Measured against a cold-start control it was worth 1.12x, and it is gone.
+The cause was structural rather than a tuning failure: upwinding already converges in 4-5 iterations from cold, so the stability work had consumed the headroom the warm start existed to exploit.
+Section 8.3b records the measurement.
+The KL trigger is independent of this and survives.

 **Claim discipline.** Every speedup claim must state that it is fitting-time, and every comparison must be at matched wall-clock.